Onavillu: Ceremonial use

 On Thiruvonam day, the birthday of Lord Maha Vishnu, large number of devotees visit the Sri Padmanabha Swamy temple in Thiruvananthapuram, Kerala, India to take part in the onavillu charthal, the dedication ceremony of the colourful bows.
 The temple is one of the 108 sacred temples dedicated to Lord Mahavishnu.
-The bows are first offered to the family deity at the Vilayil Veedu, Karamana for three days.
 They are then taken to Sri Padmanabha Swamy temple on Thiru Onam day and displayed at the Natakasala before being offered to the deity.

 The Anantha Sayanam version of the villu is consecrated to Lord Padmanabha (Vishnu); the one with the Dasavathram painting is offered to Lord Narasimha; the one showing the Krishna-leela is dedicated to Lord Krishna; the one with the painting of Shri Rama Pattabhishekam is consecrated to the idol of Shri Rama.

 The onavillu are removed on the third day.
 The Temple Trust distributes and sells the onavillu to devotees, who consider them a symbol of prosperity.